 You need to download the Add-in in Excel.
 It is available free of cost.
 To download the Fuzzy Lookup Click Here

-After you have downloaded and done with the set up and the installation process, Open you Excel file for which you want to lookup for.
+After you have downloaded and done with the setup and the installation process, Open your Excel file at which you want to lookup.

 Example of Fuzzy lookup